Blog

 4. Obsolete Assets

 With rapid technological changes, assets may become obsolete well before the end of their expected life.
-Without an accurate adjustment, the useful life is overstated.
+Failing to adjust accurately overstates the asset’s useful life.

 5. Asset Transfers Not Updated